 Scripps Institution of Oceanography

-Research at Scripps encompasses physical, chemical, biological, geological, and geophysical studies of the oceans, earth, and atmosphere.
-Among the hundreds of research programs that may be under way at any one time are studies of air-sea interaction, climate prediction, earthquakes, the physiology of marine animals, marine chemistry, beach erosion, the marine food chain, the ecology of marine organisms, the geological history of the ocean basins, and the multidisciplinary aspects of global change and the environment.
+Research at Scripps Oceanography encompasses physical, chemical, biological, geological, and geophysical studies of the oceans, earth, and atmosphere.
+Among the hundreds of research programs are studies of air-sea interaction, climate prediction, ocean dynamics, earthquakes and earth structure, the physiology, ecology, and genetics of marine organisms, marine chemistry, beach erosion, coastal pollution, coral reefs, the marine food chain, the geological history of the ocean basins, and many multidisciplinary aspects of global change, conservation, and the environment.

 See “Scripps Institution of Oceanography” for further details on study programs, requirements, degrees, and courses.